Tearsheet

 Share Repurchases

-• As of December 31, 2024, the company had $135 million of authorization remaining under its Stock Repurchase Program, although no shares were repurchased during the year ended December 31, 2024.
+• As of December 31, 2024, the company had $135 million of authorization remaining under its stock repurchase program, with no shares repurchased during the year.

-• During the second quarter of 2025, AMC Networks repurchased 1.6 million shares of its Class A Common Stock at an average price of $6.48 per share, with $125 million of authorization remaining under the program as of June 30, 2025.
+• In the second quarter of 2025, the company repurchased 1.6 million shares of its Class A Common Stock for approximately $10 million, with $125 million of authorization remaining as of June 30, 2025.

 Capital Expenditures